 Change your perspective and appreciate what you already have, which for most of us is more than enough.
 Taking the time to express gratitude every day for everything you have in your life (including physical possessions) will free you from the constant need for more.

 💡 Speaking of a need for more, start paying attention to how often you’re exposed to advertisements that perpetuate this need.

 We’ve created many habits that revolve around consumerism.
 We may not even realize how those habits affect us.
 How many times do you go browsing in a mall or Ikea for leisure?
 Many people even consider shopping as one of their hobbies.

 Think about your habits and how beneficial they are to your life.
-If many of them revolve around unnecessary consumption, replace them with better ones.
+If any of them revolve around unnecessary consumption, replace them with better ones.

-👉 Some examples include spending more time outdoors, exercise, volunteering, creative hobbies, or quality time with friends and family.
+👉 Some examples include spending more time outdoors, exercising, volunteering, creative hobbies, or quality time with friends and family.